-APACA’s 31st annual performing arts conference “Outside, In” and Performing Arts Exchange [PAX] will take place in Sydney, August 21-24 2017.
+APACA’s 31st annual performing arts conference “Outside, In” and our national Performing Arts Exchange [PAX] will take place at The Concourse, Sydney between August 21-24 2017.

 - The PAX will open on midday Monday 21 August and close on the evening of Tuesday 22 August.

 - The conference will open on the evening of Tuesday 22 August and conclude with the conference dinner and Drover Awards on Thursday 24 August.